 So for you, for me, for all of us.
 FOR PEOPLE NOT YET BORN.
 This is what Jon Hamm looks like as the Angel Gabriel in the upcoming TV series of GOOD OMENS.
 A thing of beauty, and a joy for ever. pic.twitter.com/OK84PDZXLs

 The fantasy-drama will also star Sherlock’s Sian Brooke (Eurus Holmes) as Deirdre Young, the mother of the young antichrist who is supposedly destined to bring about the end of the world.
 Line of Duty’s Daniel Mays will star as her husband Arthur Young.

-Michael McKean is on board as Sgt.
+Michael McKean plays Sgt.
 Shadwell, leader of the witch-finder army, and Miranda Richardson (Rita Skeeter in Harry Potter) will star as Madame Tracy, the psychic medium who helps Tennant and Sheen as they try to save the world from Armageddon.

-The huge cast will also include League of Gentleman creators Mark Gatiss, Stephen Pemberton, who will play book-buyers Harmony and Glozier.
+The huge cast will also include League of Gentleman creators Mark Gatiss and Stephen Pemberton, who will play mysterious book-buyers Harmony and Glozier.

 Reece Shearsmith, meanwhile, will play William Shakespeare.
 His scenes were filmed in the actual Globe, in case you were wondering.